DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 - Helm commands
 - Kubernetes command line tool

-Before you install the ODM consumption metering service, you must gather all the configuration settings that you want to use for your release.
+Before you install the ODM consumption metering service, you must gather all the configuration settings that you want to apply to your release.
 For more details, refer to the [values section](#values) at the end of this page.

 ## Resources Required